maros/Zway-Rain/README.md

 * the standard OpenWeather plugin
 * the WeatherUndergound plugin from https://github.com/maros/Zway-WeatherUnderground

-If one of the sources detects rain, then the rain seonsor will be triggered.
+If one of the sources detects rain, then the rain sensor will be triggered.
 Untriggering after rain stops may have an optional timeout period.

+Optionally multiple binary sensors (ie. window sensors) may be configured that should be checked if rain starts.
+A notification will be issued when an open window is detected.
+The check will only happen once when rain starts and not regularly during a rain period.

 Please note that the rain data from OpenWeather and the WeatherUndergound module are not sufficiently accurate to operate in scenarios requiring